 Additionally, oats are a good source of fiber and beta-glucans, which research indicates may help balance blood sugar, lower cholesterol, and support the immune system.

-Hemp seeds are rich in protein and omega-3 fatty acids.
+Hemp seeds are a high-protein food, and are rich in omega-3 fatty acids.
 Three tablespoons of hulled hemp seeds provide 9.48g of protein.

 The outer shell of hemp is indigestible, so people can purchase shelled hemp hearts to add to salads, smoothies, and cooked meals.
 In addition, hemp hearts are a good source of minerals, B vitamins, and fiber.

 Additionally, people can consume hemp as a protein powder or oil.